Todd Gloria: Career

-U.S. Congresswoman Susan Davis had been Gloria's political mentor since they met in 1993 when Gloria was a freshman in high school.
+U.S. congresswoman Susan Davis had been Gloria's political mentor since they met in 1993 when Gloria was a freshman in high school.
 Davis was the director of the Aaron Price Fellows Program, a leadership program for high school students focused on civic education and cross-cultural understanding.
-Mayor Gloria has spent most of his professional life serving the public.
 He began his career at the County of San Diego’s Health and Human Services Agency and joined the office of Susan Davis as a community representative.
 In 2002, Gloria became Davis's district director, a position he held until his election to the City Council in 2008.
 Gloria also served as a San Diego Housing Commissioner from 2005 until 2008.
 Openly gay, he is also a former chairman of the San Diego LGBT Community Center and was a resident panelist on San Diego's Prostitution Impact Panel.

 In 2012, he was elected as the President of the City Council.
 A year later, after Bob Filner resigned from office, he took office as the interim mayor.
 During this time, he gained popularity and trust from his community by improving the layout of a revolutionary plan for the city’s fight against climate change, strengthening the infrastructure and offered creative resolutions to the severe homelessness of San Diego.
 Upon his success, he was then elected as a representative of the 78th District of the California State Assembly and rose to the position of Majority Whip.
 He established legislation addressing issues in San Diego, such as housing and homelessness, gun violence, and global warming.
 He was the vice chair of the California Legislative LGBT Caucus.

 San Diego City Council

 Elections

 Council Member Todd Gloria speaking to the San Diego Workforce Partnership.

 Gloria ran for the District 3 seat on the San Diego City Council vacated by the termed-out Toni Atkins in the 2008 election.
 He received a plurality of votes in the June 2008 primary, leading to a November run-off election against fellow Democrat Stephen Whitburn, a former journalist, community activist, and ally of then-District 6 Councilmember Donna Frye.
 Gloria defeated Whitburn with 54.3% of the vote.

 In the 2012 election, Gloria ran for re-election unopposed and was re-elected in the June primary.
-As of his second term, District 3 included the neighborhoods of Balboa Park, Bankers Hill/Park West, Downtown San Diego, Golden Hill, Hillcrest, Little Italy, Mission Hills, Normal Heights, North Park, Old Town, and University Heights.